oerc-music/nin-remixer-public/notes/20190208-solid-server-install-run.md

     $ DEBUG=solid:* npx solid start

+If using a self-signecd certificate (i.e., one not trusted by the host system certificate root), use one of the following commands instead:

+    $ ./node_modules/solid-server/bin/solid start

+or

+    $ DEBUG=solid:* ./node_modules/solid-server/bin/solid start

+(These commands suspend certificate checking by the solid server, and should not be used in production.
+They are needed because it uses HTTP transactions internally for some operations.)

+## Deploy "production" solid server with LetsEncrypt certificate

+(Use Apache or Nginx to proxy incoming HTTP requests)

+@@TODO

 ## Create basic structure for user data (LDP container)

 How to get set up with an LDP container?